cmars/onionpipe/README.md

 ### Why would I want to use this?

-oniongrok is a purely decentralized way to create virtually unstoppable global network tunnels.
+oniongrok is a decentralized way to create virtually unstoppable global network tunnels.

 For example, you might want to securely publish and access a personal service from anywhere in the world, across all sorts of network obstructions -- your